Things to Do in and Around Lake Brienz

 - 4 IS LAKE BRIENZ WORTH VISITING?

 Lake Brienz knows how to amaze people.
-With its turquoise color, people from all over the world fall in love with this lake – including me.
+With its turquoise color, it makes people from all over the world fall in love – including me.

-It is for sure one of the most beautiful lakes in Europe, and actually, it is also one of the best places to stay in Switzerland.
+It is for sure one of the most beautiful lakes in Europe!

 While there are more sights around Lake Thun, Lake Brienz is still my favorite.
 With cute towns on its shores, an interesting color, waterfalls, and more, it is a place that should be on any Switzerland itinerary (if you are curious what to do around Lake Thun, read my post here).

 Disclaimer: This post contains affiliate links.
 This mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.